 Vintage never goes out of style and it’s no surprise that 50s style weddings continue to be so popular now.
 From the outfits, to the decor, you can really create a great retro vibe that your guests will remember.
-It’s is a style full of fun and glamour, in equal measures!
+It’s a style full of fun and glamour, in equal measures!

 Here are some key ideas to get you started with planning your 50s wedding that will set off your big day perfectly; featuring a photo shoot with a team of fabulous wedding suppliers to kick start your inspiration!
 With made to order & custom items on offer, you can really make every aspect of your big day unique to you as a couple and make it a day to remember.

 Tea length wedding dresses are made for this style of wedding.
-Late 1950s wedding dresses featured nipped in waists and full skirts, and tea length hemlines.
+1950s wedding dresses featured nipped in waists and full skirts, and tea length hemlines.
 This style is not only flattering, timeless and glamorous, but also fun to wear and perfect for dancing and twirling the night away!
 You can also add a splash of colour by going for a contrasting petticoat, belt, or a different coloured dress entirely – when you go for custom made, there really are no limits!
 Opt for gorgeous all over lace for a vintage vibe, or go minimal in a plain mikado or satin for a modern chic edge to the retro look.

 A bird cage veil will really compliment your 50s bridal look.
 This stunning one featured here is by The Candy Hat Company.